oracle-livelabs/database/23cfree/sql-domains/sql-domains.md

     ORA-11534: check constraint (SCOTT.SYS_C008255) due to domain constraint SYS.SYS_DOMAIN_C002 of domain SYS.EMAIL_D
     violated
     ```
-    The email with the sign '_'  is not a valid entry, so we need to change it to '-'.
+    The email with the underscore sign '_'  is not a valid entry, so we need to change it to a hyphen '-'.
     ```
     <copy>INSERT INTO person values (1,'Walter',1000,'user-walter@t-online.de');</copy>
     1 row created.